 Length: Two miles

 This on-foot adventure through Edinburgh’s Old and New Towns starts at the Georgian House, a restored period town house, before heading to the top of George Street, a shopping highlight and key thoroughfare of New Town.
-Moving on past Edinburgh Castle, visitors will be transported back in time when reaching the Royal Mile, which is home to the eerie underground world of the Real Mary King’s Close.
-Literature lovers can plan a bite to eat at The Elephant House, rumoured to be a favourite writing spot of J. K. Rowling, and discover Greyfriars Kirkyard, a historic graveyard full of Scottish tales and Harry Potter connections.
-Afterwards, visitors can explore the captivating National Museum of Scotland, before concluding this walking tour with a refreshing pint and live folk music at Sandy Bell’s.
+Moving on past Edinburgh Castle, you’ll be transported back in time when reaching the Royal Mile, which is home to the eerie underground world of the Real Mary King’s Close.
+If you’re a literature lover, you can plan a bite to eat at The Elephant House, rumoured to be a favourite writing spot of J. K. Rowling, and discover Greyfriars Kirkyard, a historic graveyard full of Scottish tales and Harry Potter connections.
+Afterwards, explore the captivating National Museum of Scotland, before concluding this walking tour with a refreshing pint and live folk music at Sandy Bell’s.

-Looking for a tour?
-Culture buffs can learn how Edinburgh has changed over time during a private tour of Old and New Town.
+Rather book a tour?
+Learn how Edinburgh has changed over time during a private tour of Old and New Town.

 Restrictions on travel to and around Britain are in place due to Covid-19.
-Visitors are encouraged to always check individual attraction websites for the latest information, as details are subject to change.
+You are encouraged to always check individual attraction websites for the latest information, as details are subject to change.